dkriegner/xrayutilities/doc/source/index.rst

 --------

 *xrayutilities* is a collection of scripts used to analyze and simulate x-ray diffraction data.
 It consists of a python package and several routines coded in C.
 It especially useful for the reciprocal space conversion of diffraction data taken with linear and area detectors.
 Several models for the simulation of thin film reflectivity and diffraction curves are included.
+For details see the full API documentation of :mod:`xrayutilities` found here: :ref:`expapi`.

 In the following few concepts of usage for the *xrayutilities* package will be described.
 First one should get a brief idea of how to analyze x-ray diffraction data with *xrayutilities*.